 In terms of education, the neighborhood has a high concentration of residents with a 9th to 12th-grade level of education without a diploma, and a notable number of residents with no schooling completed.
 The annual income distribution leans heavily towards the lower end, with a significant portion of residents earning less than $25,000 per year.

-The area has a high rate of grandchild living arrangements, as well as a larger number of residents living in group quarters.
-The number of men who have never married, are separated, widowed, or divorced, and women who have never married, are separated, widowed, or divorced is also significantly higher than the national average.
+The area has a high rate of households living with grandchild, as well as a larger number of residents living in group quarters.
+The number of men and women who have never married, are separated, widowed, or divorcedis significantly higher than the national average.

 Housing in the neighborhood is predominantly renter-occupied, and the rate of vacant houses is notably higher than the national average.
 Many of the buildings in the area were built between the 1940s and 1960s, and there is a relatively high prevalence of buildings with two units.
-The neighborhood has an above-average proportion of residents spending more than 50% of their income on housing.
+The neighborhood has an above-average proportion of residents spending between 30- 50% of their income on housing.

 Commuting patterns in the area differ from the national average, with fewer people traveling to work by car, truck, or van, or public transportation, and a higher number of people working in the place of residence.
 The rate of households with no computer or internet access is significantly higher than the national average, as is the number of households with a smartphone as their only computing device.

 In terms of employment, there is a higher concentration of women working in transportation and warehousing, and utilities, as well as administrative and support and waste management services.
-The number of men employed in administrative and support and waste management services is also higher than the national average.

 In summary, this neighborhood is characterized by a predominantly African American population with a younger age distribution, low-income levels, lower educational attainment, and a higher proportion of renter-occupied housing.
 The area also has a higher number of residents working in their place of residence and limited access to computers and the internet.